cedadev/jasmin-workshop/exercises/ex04/README.md

 All too easy?
 Here are some questions to test your knowledge an understanding.
 You might find the answers by exploring the [JASMIN Documentation](https://help.jasmin.ac.uk)

- 1. How did you activate the environment containing the CDO tool?
-Where can you find out more about the software environments available on JASMIN?
-Can you find out which other packages are available within the "jaspy" environment?
+ 1. Where can you find out more about the software environments available on JASMIN?
- 1. Can you try out some of the other operations available in the CDO tool?
-Are there other ways you can sub-select variables and temporal/spatial subsets?
+ 1. Can you find out which other packages are available within the "jaspy" environment?

 ### Review / alternative approaches / best practice